Storyline I,

 Storyline I, collection of Museum of Modern Art

-The Robert Rauschenberg Storyline I color lithograph available from Joseph K. Levene Fine Art, Ltd. looks as good today as it did when Robert Rauschenberg signed, numbered and dated this rare color lithograph impression in 1968, the colors unusually fresh.
-Few early Robert Rauschenberg lithographs have such saturated color, and when they do, they are often faded.
+The Robert Rauschenberg Storyline I color lithograph available from Joseph K. Levene Fine Art, Ltd., looks as good today as it did when Robert Rauschenberg signed, numbered and dated this rare color lithograph impression in 1968, the colors unusually fresh.
+Few early Robert Rauschenberg lithographs have such saturated color, and when they do, impressions are often faded.
 This lithograph has the vibrant colors usually seen in Rauschenberg's combines and unique works the Artist created in the 60's.